 - Spanish with Suzy is a virtual Spanish school for little kids (ages two to six) and families.
 Small group classes are taught through Zoom and combine music, dancing, books to provide kids with a fun class format that sparks creativity and curiosity.

-- Learn a language for free with Duolingo (I might join my kids for this daily activity)!
+- Learn a language for free with Duolingo (some of us on the team are considering joining our kids for this daily activity)!

 - eat2explore is a family cooking kit that sparks cultural education through food.
 Parents told us they liked the educational activities and passport and pre-portioned seasonings.